Kinetically Constrained Quantum Dynamics in Superconducting Circuits

 \section{Scaling analysis in $\Lambda$}

-In the main text we have shown that the bosonic system displays a delocalized-localized transition at finite $s$ if $U>0$.
-Here we show that the ground state not only is localized but it is weakly dependent on the physical cut-off $\Lambda$.
-This provides a quantitative proof that we can investigate the bosonic system with a finite $\Lambda$ in the localized phase. \\
+In the main text, we show that the bosonic system displays a delocalized-localized transition at finite $s$ if $U>0$.
+Here, we show that the ground state is not only localized but it is weakly dependent on the physical cutoff $\Lambda$.
+This provides quantitative proof that we can investigate the bosonic system with a finite $\Lambda$ in the localized phase. \\